Covid 19 and Child Depression

 Some Toys and Books to Use at Home

 As a psychotherapist, I use these in my practice.
 It occupies children so they can discuss what is on their mind.
-They are compelling so adults find themselves playing along with children which create a safe environment for kids to speak openly.
+They are compelling so adults find themselves playing along with children which creates a safe environment for kids to speak openly.

 Reviews of these magnetic blocks are positive.
 They are very engaging for children and adults.
 Some children’s depression can improve with special time with a parent these blocks provide a good activity for parents and children to spend time together.